rstolpe/docs-stolpe/How-To/VMWare ESXi/update-esxi-webgui.md

 <!-- /wp:enlighter/codeblock -->

 ### Exit maintenance mode
-Now when the host has rebooted we need to exit maintenance mode if it still are in maintenance mode, do that by click on **Host** in left menu **-> Actions** to the right and then **Exit maintenance mode** in the dropdown menu.
+Now when the host has rebooted you need to exit maintenance mode if it still are in maintenance mode, do that by click on **Host** in left menu **-> Actions** to the right and then **Exit maintenance mode** in the dropdown menu.

 <!-- wp:image {"lightbox":{"enabled":true},"id":325,"sizeSlug":"large","linkDestination":"none"} -->
 <figure class="wp-block-image size-large">